 Now, there could be an element of cashing in but the following were released so close to each other that it’s more coincidence than anything else - or if you really want to go down the conspiracy theory route, industrial espionage thanks to warring screenwriters - where two films that are eerily similar come out at pretty much the same time.

-For this list, we’ve tried to avoid the naturally disaster movies, but who can forget Volcano and Dante’s Peak (both 1997), Armageddon and Deep Impact (both 1998)?
+For this list, we’ve tried to avoid the natural disaster movies, but who can forget Volcano and Dante’s Peak (both 1997), Armageddon and Deep Impact (both 1998)?
 Here are others that follow the same theme… literally.

 Best movie doubles